 One thing that is very difficult to replicate is the overall aesthetic of a genuine luxury item.
 Maybe the corners aren’t quite as rounded, or the pattern doesn’t start at quite the right place.
 When examining a bag, look over the finer details to see if they truly match the desired look.
 Some counterfeits look noticeably sloppy, while others fall short of the original.
 Only a few “super fakes” are convincing in their overall aesthetic.

 5. Plastic is never used.

 The materials used in luxury bags are always precious and high-quality, generally a combination of leather, fabric, and precious metals.
 Plastic will never be used in a genuine top-brand bag.
-The most common places where plastic is used for knock-offs is the zipper and the “leather” material.
+The most common places where plastic is used for knock-offs are the zipper and the “leather” material.
 A plastic zipper is usually obvious, but synthetic leather isn’t always easy to identify.
 When examining the exterior of the bag, see if the external material is unusually smooth or thick.
 This indicates that a fake leather is being used.

 6. There are no flakes or dents in the metal.

 All luxury bags are made of high-quality materials.
 Counterfeiters often plate cheaper metals with gold or silver to save money, which eventually chips or loses its luster.
 Knock-offs may also show wear and tear from the construction process, particularly in the finer details such as individual chain links.
 If the purse has a chain link strap, spend extra time searching for irregularities in each link.

 Using the right materials and manufacturing techniques, the metals in a genuine luxury bag are of impeccable quality.
 The signs of counterfeits come through in these details.

 7. Polished metals have an unmistakable glow.